UK Sports Network

 The UK Sports Network, historically known as the Big Blue Sports Network (BBSN) and also formerly known as the UK IMG Sports Network, is the radio and television network of the University of Kentucky Wildcats men's and women's sports teams.
-It consists of seven over-the-air television affiliates, two regional sports networks, and 44 radio stations in Kentucky and neighboring states.
+It consists of five over-the-air television affiliates and 44 radio stations in Kentucky and neighboring states.

-Except for the Blue/White game, beginning in the 2012–2013 season, all men's basketball broadcasts on Fox Sports South began to be produced by Fox Sports, using their graphics and music.

 History

 The radio network was established in September 1968 for the purpose of broadcasting football and basketball games to select radio stations across the state of Kentucky.
 Prior to this, individual stations in central Kentucky each held their own coverage of the games.
 The original group rightsholder was Host Communications.
 Later on, the broadcast syndicator of the UK Sports Network was Sports Productions, a joint venture of Host Communications, CBS television affiliate WKYT-TV of Lexington, and radio stations WVLK of Lexington and WHAS of Louisville.
 Cawood Ledford and Ralph Hacker were the first play-by-play commentators for the network.

 In 2007, HOST Communications, a college sports marketing company based in the university's home city of Lexington, that had operated the Big Blue Sports Network, was purchased by the entertainment management company IMG.
 However, the name of the network did not change until the 2010–11 academic year.